Laugavegur Trail Hiking Guide for 2019

 There are no services at Landmannalaugar aside from the hut, camping ground, and some hot springs (so bring your swimwear if you want!... although a hot bath isn't what I usually feel like at the start of a hike).
 Make sure you buy all your supplies before departing on the bus to Landmannalaugar.

 In Thorsmork there is a small shop selling very basic supplies.
-There are also several (basic) accommodation options - in addition to the usual Icelandic Touring Association (FI) hut, several other commercial operators exist (e.g. Volcano Huts offer several accommodation options).
-Volcano Huts also operate a buffet restaurant that serves hot food.
+There are also several (basic) accommodation options.
+In addition to the usual Icelandic Touring Association (FI) hut several other commercial operators exist.
+The most notable of these is Volcano Huts who offer several types of basic accommodation as well as a buffet restaurant that serves hot food.

 There is camping available at Skogar, just near the base of the popular Skogarfoss waterfall (the finishing point for the Fimmvorduhals Trail).
 The campsite has a basic toilet block with showers.
 You just need to pay at the nearby Skogar HI Hostel.

 Also note that there is no supermarket in Skogar at the end of your hike.
 There are a couple of restaurants that serve food during meal times.
-Outside of standard meal times we found that food is pretty much unavailable in the village.
+However outside of standard meal times we found that food is pretty much unavailable in the village.

 WATERPROOF & WINDPROOF CLOTHING